michalpluta/movieAPP-server/README.md

 $ node bin/www.js
 ```

-Application will be available at
+Application will be available at:
 ```sh
 http://localhost:8000/
 ```
 ### Workflow example

-The best way of checking if connection is established is to use [Postman](https://www.getpostman.com/) App to check the current workflow.
+The best way of checking if connection is established is to use [Postman](https://www.getpostman.com/) app to check the current workflow.
 In the Postman App, paste:

 ```sh